Navigating Annual Open Enrollment

 HSAs are a powerful tool that reshapes how you tackle health costs.
 HSAs provide more than tax benefits – they offer investment opportunities, too, allowing your contributions to grow untaxed.
 This dual-purpose potential lets you handle current medical needs while stealthily building a tax-free safety net that you can use to pay for future medical care.

-Making the Most of Flexible Spending Accounts (FSAs)
+Making the most of Flexible Spending Accounts (FSAs)

 Flexibility is a theme that continues to shine in the realm of employee benefits, and Flexible Spending Accounts (FSAs) are prime examples.
 These accounts offer an intelligent and tax-efficient approach to managing healthcare and dependent-care expenses.